Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

 ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of AppDynamics business applications, Server Viz, dashboarding, etc  without the need to manually login to the controller.
-Automated configuration saves time, hassle and cost; it decreases human error and maintains consistency of thresholds and naming conventions across a customer's estate.

 ConfigMyApp enhances rapid medium and large scale rollout of AppDynamics.
-We built ConfigMyApp based on the DevOps configuration-as-code paradigm with a simple  objective - the ability to configure AppDynamics from customers' existing Continuous Integration and Deployment (CI/CD) pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.  Being able to remotely create and update configurations in AppDynamics will significantly enhance user adoption and time to value.
-In addition, configuration-as-code is a concept that will appeal to the DevOps team.
+We built it based on the DevOps configuration-as-code paradigm with a simple  objective - the ability to configure AppDynamics from your existing Continuous Integration and Deployment (CI/CD) platform - be it Jenkins, Harness, TeamCity, GitLab, Bamboo, etc. Using ConfigMyApp will save you time, hassle and cost,  it reduces human error and maintains consistency of thresholds and naming conventions across your estate.
+Being able to remotely create and update configurations in AppDynamics will significantly enhance user adoption and time to value.
+In addition, configuration-as-code is a concept that will appeal to your DevOps team.

 # Supported Components